gabrielelana/graceful-death/README.md

     * `$attempts`: how many times the code has been executed (think how many previous lives), starts at `1`
     * `$stdout`: what the code passed to `GracefulDeath::around` printed on `stdout`
-    * `$stderr`: what the code passed to `GracefulDeath::around` printed on `stderr`
+    * `$stderr`: what the code passed to `GracefulDeath::around` printed on `stderr` There are a few reanimation policies ready to be used
+    * `doNotReanimate`: this is the default behaviour so not so useful to use but could be good for documentation or to make the code more explicit
+    * `giveMeAnotherChance`: it will reanimate the child process only one time
+    * `liveForever`: it will always reanimate the child process.
+If you use this reanimation policy don't forget also to use `avoidFutileMedicalCare` to avoid to continually reanimate a child process that is broken
 * `doNotCaptureOutput`: avoid to capture `stdout` and `stderr`.
 Note that if output is not captured then it could not be given to the `reanimationPolicy` closure
 * `doNotEchoOutput`: discard the (if any) captured output
 * `avoidFutileMedicalCare($numberOfFailures, $inAmountOfTime)`: avoid to reanimate a process that died too many times (`$numberOfFailures` default to 6) in a small amount of time (`$inAmountOfTime` default 60 seconds)